ArthuryanLoheac/ArthuryanLoheac/README.md

 # Hi there, I'm Arthuryan Lohéac de Sainte Marie 👋

-I'm a second-year computer programming student at Epitech Nantes, with a deep-rooted passion for game development and a curiosity that drives me to explore the vast realms of computer science and digital creativity.
-My journey in programming began at the tender age of 7, and since then, I've been on a continuous quest to learn, create, and innovate.
+I'm a second-year computer programming student at Epitech Nantes.
+While I specialize in game development, my curiosity pushes me to explore a wide range of fields and themes.
+I began programming at the age of 7, and ever since, I've been continuously learning and expanding my passion..

 ## 📫 How to reach me
 - **LinkedIn:** <a href="https://www.linkedin.com/in/arthuryan-loheac/">@arthuryan-loheac</a>